From the Front Porch: The Travel Edition

 “I don’t really know at this point,” she said stoically.

-“I completely understand,” I replied thinking of my uncle who had unexpectedly passed away not even 48 hours earlier as I gently rubbed the outside of her arm.
+“I completely understand,” I replied, gently rubbing the side of her arm, thinking of my uncle who had unexpectedly passed away not even 48 hours earlier.

 “Since we’re in the salad section, let’s get you something healthy and easy for dinner, ok?”